 ZoomNotes is very complex but you can simplify it as much as you want.
-It caters both for minimalists and those that are not.
+It caters to both minimalists and those who are not.
 The user interface in the app is dynamic, unlike other apps like GoodNotes and Notability.
 You move toolbar icons around.
 The app doesn’t have a reset button to reset the user interface.
 That would make both our lives much easier, for reviews and tutorials.

 ZoomNotes has five pen tools (Draft, Felt tip, Italic, Gel and Nib).
 It also has a pencil, highlighter and watercolour in the same toolset.
 For all these pen tools you can style, customise and save favourites.

 Under Style, you can change the thickness of your pen by swiping to the right and left along the pen stroke.
 You can also choose a colour for your pen.
 This Style section is for quick customisation.

 For more detailed customisation options, go to Customise if you prefer a calibrated pen thickness.
 You can also change the opacity of your pen.
 Each pen tool has something unique about it which you can adjust in your Customise settings.
 Your Draft and Felt tip pens can be dashed and you can adjust the Nib angle of your Italic pen, for example.

 Despite having five pen types to choose from, finding a pen tool that works for me in ZoomNotes was difficult for many years.
 Many hours have I spent, as a human, searching for the right pen in ZoomNotes!
 That has changed over the years because ZoomNotes is the most updated note-taking app on the market.
 The developers have constantly worked on improving the inking engine in the app and it has paid off.

 What the pens look like